 - a.
-First-Class Standing: First-class standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 7.5 while enrolled in a full, normal academic course load in that year.
+First-Class Standing: First-class standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 3.5 while enrolled in a full, normal academic course load in that year.
 For the sole purposes of determining first-class standing, a full, normal academic course load for the School shall be at least ★24 successfully completed during the Fall/Winter. - b.
-Satisfactory Standing (GPA 5.0 and above): Students who maintain a satisfactory standing may continue their studies in the School of Native Studies subject to meeting the specific requirements of their degree program and the general requirements of the University of Alberta.

-c.
-Marginal Standing (GPA 4.5 to 4.9 inclusive): Students receiving the first assessment of marginal standing are permitted to continue under academic warning until the next assignment of academic standing to raise the GPA to 5.0 or higher, if their specific degree requirements and the general requirements of the University of Alberta are also met.
-Such students who succeed in raising the GPA to at least 5.0 may continue their studies with satisfactory standing, but if the GPA drops below 5.0 in a subsequent review, the student is required to withdraw for at least one calendar year.
+Satisfactory Standing (GPA 2.0 and above): Students who maintain a satisfactory standing may continue their studies in the School of Native Studies subject to meeting the specific requirements of their degree program and the general requirements of the University of Alberta. - c.
+Marginal Standing (GPA 1.7 to 1.9 inclusive): Students receiving the first assessment of marginal standing are permitted to continue under academic warning until the next assignment of academic standing to raise the GPA to 2.0 or higher, if their specific degree requirements and the general requirements of the University of Alberta are also met.
+Such students who succeed in raising the GPA to at least 2.0 may continue their studies with satisfactory standing, but if the GPA drops below 2.0 in a subsequent review, the student is required to withdraw for at least one calendar year.

 A student placed on academic warning remains so until the School of Native Studies has ruled that the student has cleared academic warning.
-Assessment of a marginal student is made at the end of each Fall/Winter or Spring/Summer, and a final assessment is made at the end of the term in which the student completes \star 24.
+Assessment of a marginal student is made at the end of each Fall/Winter or Spring/Summer, and a final assessment is made at the end of the term in which the student completes ± 24 .
 To clear academic warning, a student must have d.
-Unsatisfactory Standing - Requirement to Withdraw (GPA 4.4 and below): If a student's average obtained in any review period on a minimum \star 12 falls below a 4.5, the student will be assigned unsatisfactory standing.
+Unsatisfactory Standing - Requirement to Withdraw (GPA 1.6 and below): If a student's average obtained in any review period on a minimum ★12 falls below a 1.7, the student will be assigned unsatisfactory standing.
 Such a student will be required to withdraw from the School of Native Studies for at least one calendar year.
-Courses taken during the period of review resulting in the requirement to withdraw are retained for credit only if a grade of 5.0 or higher was achieved.
+Courses taken during the period of review resulting in the requirement to withdraw are retained for credit only if a grade of C- or higher was achieved.

-- i) attempted at least $\star 24$: - ii) achieved a grade of at least 4.0 in each course; and - obtained a CGPA of at least 5.0 on all courses attempted while iii) on academic warning over four consecutive terms excluding Spring/Summer.
+- i) attempted at least $\star 24$; - ii) achieved a grade of at least D in each course; and - iii) obtained a CGPA of at least 2.0 on all courses attempted while on academic warning over four consecutive terms excluding Spring/Summer.

-A student also fails academic warning if the GPA on a minimum of ★24 is less than 5.0.
-Note: A student must complete ★24 with a GPA of 5.0. calculated on these ★24
+A student also fails academic warning if the GPA on a minimum of \star 24 is less than 2.0.
+Note: A student must complete \star 24 with a GPA of 2.0, calculated on these \star 24.